babelitoo/Note-Taker/README.md

 ## Description

-An application called Note Taker that can be used to write and save notes using an Express.js back-end and deployed live on Heroku.
+An application called Note Taker that can be used to write, save, and delete notes using an Express.js back-end.
+Deployed live on Heroku.

 ### Live Deployment